omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 ## functionality completed on 6/27/19
 - moved css and javascript files into the static directory and out of individual templates

+## functionality completed on 6/28/19
+- created infinite scroll for workout_list
+  - currently have to include the scroll pagination in the html file not the js file. not sure why it won't work yet
+  - pagination works for all search functions

 #### Notes:
 - can add db_index=True to fields that get ordered_by/filtered_by a lot (date fields)
   - all foreignkey fields automatically have this, can remove it by db_index=False to save speed